Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 Most companies equate their identity with the products or services they sell.
-When asked what your business does, you may reply with “We’re an e-commerce organization,” “We’re an apparel company,” “We’re a fashion brand” or “We’re a biotechnology firm.”
+When asked what your business does, you may reply, “We’re an e-commerce organization,” “We’re an apparel company,” “We’re a fashion brand” or “We’re a biotechnology firm.”

-But these assessments usually don’t describe the entire picture.
-Savvy business owners realize that — first and foremost — they are a technology company selling products or services.
-When questioned about their identity, they might say, “We’re a technology company that happens to sell [product or service].”
+But those labels rarely tell the full story.
+Forward-thinking business leaders understand that — in today’s digital ecosystem — they are a technology company selling products or services.
+When asked about their identity, they might say, “We’re a technology company that happens to sell [product or service].”

-We’ll explain why you should adopt the tech company mindset in your business’s culture and identity.
+We’ll explain why adopting a tech company mindset can reshape your business’s culture and identity.

 Why every company is a technology company

-Here are four primary reasons why every company is a tech company.
+Here are four primary reasons every company is, at its core, a tech company.

 1. Customer expectations are different in a digital-first world.

-Whether you sell to consumers or focus on B2B sales, customers’ expectations have evolved in a digital-first world.
+Whether you sell to consumers or focus on B2B sales, customers’ expectations have fundamentally shifted in our increasingly connected economy.
 Your clients expect your business to offer the latest tech advancements and strategies.
-For example, they may expect you to have a website and mobile app, offer live chat services and provide instant account information.
+For example, according to McKinsey research, 71 percent of consumers expect personalized interactions, and 76 percent get frustrated when this doesn’t happen.
+They likely also expect you to have a website and mobile app, offer live chat services and provide instant account information.
 One of the reasons for these tech expectations is the continuing cross-pollination of consumer and business technologies.

-In the past, serious enterprise technologists would disregard consumer technology.
+Historically, serious enterprise technologists would disregard consumer technology.
 Today, most leading-edge enterprise technology methods and practices come from the consumer world.
-Whether it’s mobile payment options, social media trends, or advances in design and interaction, there is a significant crossover between consumer and business tech.
+Whether it’s mobile payment options, social media trends or advances in design and interaction, there is significant crossover between consumer and business tech.

 TipBottom line